 The MOT day came and the bike flew through it.
 I was delighted.

 The first day took over 500 miles to get to our destination in Colmar, France.
-My mates said it was a ball-breaker of a ride, but it wasn’t for me, as I was on a gel seat which was like an armchair: it’s a Bagster seat and new, it would have cost over £300, but I picked mine up second hand for just £50 – another bargain for the old FJ!
+My mates said it was a ball-breaker of a ride, but it wasn’t for me, as the FJ was an armchair.
 I had also bolted a couple of old footpegs to the forward crash frame so I could stretch my legs out, cruiser style.

 The trip was a riot and we were blessed with wonderful weather, great food, local wines and laughs aplenty.
 Riding through Holland, France, Germany and Switzerland’s beautiful countryside on my old FJ was perfect and she didn’t miss a beat.
 I didn’t ride her sedately or indeed any differently than I would a modern bike, and she did everything I asked of her.
 In lots of situations she was better than the new bikes on the trip.
 ‘Fudge’, as she became known, was the most comfortable by far, she was fast when needed, relaxed at low speed and handled very well – particularly in the tight, twisty mountain passes.
 The only noticeable difference between the new and old bike was fuel consumption: the modern bikes were about 17 euro to fill the tank and the same distance would cost me 23 euros.